ZheyuanXie/CUDA-Path-Tracer-Denoising/README.md

 Please see: [**TIPS FOR WRITING AN AWESOME README**](https://github.com/pjcozzi/Articles/blob/master/CIS565/GitHubRepo/README.md)

-* Sell your project
+* Sell your project.
 * Assume the reader has a little knowledge of path tracing - don't go into detail explaining what it is.
 Focus on your project.
+* Don't talk about it like it's an assignment - don't say what is and isn't "extra" or "extra credit."
+Talk about what you accomplished.
-* Use this to document what you've done
+* Use this to document what you've done.
 * *DO NOT* leave the README to the last minute!
 It is a crucial part of the project, and we will not be able to grade you without a good README.